berndporr/fastcgi_json_cpp_api/README.md

 		virtual std::string getJSONString() = 0;
 	};
 ```
 Overload `getJSONString()` and return JSON.
-You can use the
-class `JSONGenerator` to generate the JSON data: Use the `add`
-methods to add key/value pairs and then get the json with the
-method `getJSON()`.
+The recommended way
+of generating JSON is with the [jsoncpp](https://github.com/open-source-parsers/jsoncpp)
+library which is part of all major Linux distros.

 ### Implement the POST callback (client -> server, optional)